Verisys-Labs/verisys.xyz/README.md

 *   **Compliance Middleware**: Integrate robust rules engines for regulated interactions with both DeFi protocols and CeFi liquidity.
 *   **Risk & Reputation**: Leverage real-time risk scoring, comprehensive activity monitoring, and immutable audit logs for deployed capital agents.

-## Project Structure

-This repository contains the landing page for Verisys.
-It is built using clean, vanilla web technologies to ensure maximum performance and flexibility:

-*   `index.html`: The core structure, narrative flow, and content of the landing page.
-*   `style.css`: The complete design system, featuring a modern, dark-themed aesthetic with cyan and purple accents.
-*   `script.js`: Interaction logic, scroll-based animations, and glow effects.

-## Local Development

-To view and modify the landing page locally:

-1. Clone this repository.
-2. Serve the directory using any local web server.
-For example, using Python:
-    `python -m http.server 8080`
-3. Open `http://localhost:8080` in your web browser.

 ## Contact

 To request access or discuss enterprise integration, contact us at connect@verisys.xyz.